ml4wireless/specpipe/README.md

 `sp-server` provides a control plane in the cloud, enabling management and monitoring of edge devices and their captured data streams.

 Key Features:
-- Portable - Decouples system dependencies from application, packaging everything into a single container for easy edge deployment.
+- Lightweight and portable - decouples system dependencies from application, packaging everything into a single container for easy edge deployment.
-- Intuitive - User-friendly CLI with robust configuration options via file, CLI args, or environment variables.
+- Intuitive - user-friendly CLI with robust configuration options via file, CLI args, or environment variables.
-- Transparent - Server tracks edge node status, performs health checks, and exposes REST APIs for node management.
+- Transparent - server tracks edge node status, performs health checks, and exposes REST APIs for node management.
-- Fault Tolerant - Automatic reconnections and timeouts between edge and cloud.
+- Fault Tolerant - automatic reconnections and timeouts between edge and cloud.
 ## Getting Started
 ### Install Dependencies
 In order to extract IQ data from the SDR hardware, the `librtlsdr` binaries have to be installed on the host machine.